Taking your premature baby home: your feelings

 - Accept help.
 If friends and family offer to help with cooking, looking after older children, gardening or shopping, say ‘Yes, please!’

 - Ask the hospital staff any last-minute questions and make sure you know how to use any medical equipment you’re taking with you.
 Make sure you’ve got all the contact details for the follow-up appointments.
 It’s also helpful to get a number for a contact person at the neonatal intensive care unit (NICU) in case you need to ask anything.

 - Collect contact details for the parents you’ve got to know at the hospital and want to keep in touch with.
-Many parents find that they stay friends with parents they meet while their babies are in the NICU.
+Many parents find that they stay friends with parents they met in the NICU.

-- Warn family and friends that premature babies can be easily overwhelmed.
-Newborn babies tend to be handed around for cuddles.
-But premature babies might need to be protected from too much handling and too many new people to start with.
-This helps to prevent infections.
-If family and friends are ill, it’s best if you ask them to stay away.
+- Warn family and friends that premature babies might need to be protected from too much handling and too many new people to start with.
+This helps to prevent infections and overstimulation.

-- Say goodbye to the hospital staff who’ve supported and cared for you and your baby over the previous weeks and months.
+It’s nice to say goodbye to the hospital staff who’ve supported and cared for you and your baby over the previous weeks and months.
 You can do this in person or by writing a card or a letter.
-They won’t all be working on the day your baby goes home, so you might need to say goodbye a few days before.
+Not all staff will be working on the day your baby goes home, so you might need to say goodbye a few days before.

 Discharge day for your premature baby

 It’s a good idea to try to keep the day you take your premature baby home as quiet and gentle as possible.
 This will help your baby feel relaxed and calm and cope with all the changes – like travelling in a car and going outside.